Maiasaura1325/codebuilder/README.md

+FULL CREDITS TO AC, JC, and the other creators that made this code.
+I only modified it so that I would be able to run it through my own server.
+Please check out the amazing code that they made.
 # Codebuilder [BETA]
 Automates creating a Codebusters test for Science Olympiad practice.
 Outputs a json file that can be imported directly to Toebes.